Common Assault Solicitors

 An offence of Common Assault is committed when a person either assaults another person or commits a battery

-How Can You Fight A Common Assault Allegation?
+How Can You Defend A Common Assault Allegation?

-If the CPS charge you with common assault, your common assault solicitors will be able to hear your side of the story and advise whether you should plead guilty or not guilty to the allegation.
+If you are charged with, or investigated for common assault, your common assault solicitors will be able to hear your side of the story and advise whether you should plead guilty or not guilty to the allegation.

 A Common Assault takes place when a person either: (1) assaults another person; or (2) commits a battery.

-The difference, then, between the two conducts defined above is whether or not there is actual physical force, and it surprises many people to learn that someone can be guilty of common assault without actually physically striking another person.
+The difference between the two is whether or not there is actual physical force, and it surprises many people to learn that someone can be guilty of common assault without actually physically striking another person.

 Our common assault solicitors can thoroughly review your case and advise whether you have been charged with the appropriate offence.